udayiosdeveloper/BT-Photos-/README.md

 - CustomCell: Custom table view cell for image display.
 - LoadMoreCell: Table view cell for navigation between albums.
 - ImageDetailsViewController: View controller for displaying additional image details.
+## Contributing

+If you find a bug, have a feature request, or want to contribute, please open an issue or submit a pull request.
+Contributions are welcome!